wstrange/dartdap/test/README.md

 The script writes the admin password "s3cr3t" into _/etc/openldap/password-admin.txt_.

-The script writes the manager password "p@ssw0rd" into _/etc/openldap/password-manager.txt_.
+The script writes the manager password "password" into _/etc/openldap/password-manager.txt_.

 Skip down to the "SSH tunnels to the LDAP directory section.